 Check our Tax Filing Checklist on what you'd need to file your taxes with us.

-How much tax you pay on crypto gains in Canada is very dependent on your individual tax situation and province of residence.
+How much tax on crypto gains in Canada is very dependent on your individual tax situation and province of residence.

 Let's consider that you're in the capital gains group, where you have been holding and not daytrading.
 In Canada, 50% of the gains or losses will be qualified as taxable gains or losses.
 If you're paying taxes, you have to pay them in the tax reporting year.
 On the other hand, if you've lost money, the loss can be carried forward indefinately.
 The loss carryforward can be used against any gains in future years gains.
 Thus, lowering your taxes.
 In other words, the government takes taxes when you gain but lets you have a "loss credit" when you've lost capital.
 Unlike many other countries, short-term and long-term capital gains are taxed the same way in Canada.